PaperMC/docs/docs/paper/dev/api/event-api/chat-event.md

 - The `message` parameter is the message that was sent.
 - The `viewer` parameter is the player that is receiving the message.

-:::tip

-#### ChatRenderer.ViewerUnaware
+:::tip[ChatRenderer.ViewerUnaware]

 If your renderer does not need to know about the viewer, you can use the `ChatRenderer.ViewerUnaware` interface instead of the `ChatRenderer` interface.
-This will benefit performance as the message will only be rendered once instead of once for each viewer.
+This will benefit performance as the message will only be rendered once instead of each individual player.

 :::

-Now that we understand how the renderer works, we can start using it.

 ## Using the renderer